Anywhere Real Estate Inc. (HOUS) Shares Up Despite Recent Market Volatility

 Compass Point gave a rating of “Buy” to HOUS, setting the target price at $13.50 in the report published on September 19th of the previous year.

-During the last 5 trading sessions, HOUS fell by -7.47%, which changed the moving average for the period of 200-days by -59.14% in comparison to the 20-day moving average, which settled at $6.22.
-In addition, Anywhere Real Estate Inc. saw -24.41% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HOUS rose by +2.36%, which changed the moving average for the period of 200-days by -57.93% in comparison to the 20-day moving average, which settled at $6.05.
+In addition, Anywhere Real Estate Inc. saw -18.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading